North Italy Road Trip: Best 7-Day Italian Lakes Itinerary

 Driving in Northern Italy

-I know that driving in Italy can seem intimidating (thanks to the stereotype of crazy Italian drivers, which is sometimes true), but driving in northern Italy was actually okay for me.
+In addition to figuring out how to plan a road trip in this area, I know that driving in Italy can seem intimidating (thanks to the stereotype of crazy Italian drivers, which is sometimes true, especially in the south), but driving in northern Italy was actually okay for me.

 On highways, they just go faster than you, and on the winding roads of the lakes, they usually honk to let you know that they’re about to pass you.